 Diabetes

 Diabetes is the best studied comorbidity to cirrhosis, but studies have reached different conclusions.
-Among the 12,976 Danish cirrhosis patients included in the CirCom study, diabetes without complications was unassociated with mortality whereas diabetes with complications did increase mortality (Table 2)[3].
+Among the 12976 Danish cirrhosis patients included in the CirCom study, diabetes without complications was unassociated with mortality whereas diabetes with complications did increase mortality (Table 2)[3].
 A study from the Netherlands including 226 patients diagnosed with cirrhosis in 2001–2011 found that diabetes was unassociated with all-cause and liver-related mortality[19], and a smaller Mexican study found that the reduced survival for cirrhosis patients with diabetes was due to confounding by cirrhosis severity and renal impairment [20].
 Earlier studies have been reviewed by Garcia-Compean and colleagues who concluded that diabetes mellitus does increase mortality in cirrhosis [21], and that the excess mortality in diabetes patients is due to hepatocellular failure, not to diabetes[22].
 More detailed studies are needed to clarify the interactions between cirrhosis and diabetes.

 Cardiovascular disease